Grammar 101: Adjectives are ordered

 How would you describe a knife that was used for paring that had a bone handle, was large and also considered an antique?

-Most native English speakers would say it was a large antique bone-handled paring knife.
+It’s a large antique bone-handled paring knife.

-They wouldn’t say it was a paring bone-handled antique large knife.
+You wouldn’t say it was a paring bone-handled antique large knife.
 It just sounds odd.

 Note that there are no commas used in this description.
 This is because we are using adjectives in the above order.